Morton Castle

 This is a replacement castle - actually more of a hall-house - built in the 1400s to replace an earlier version that may date back to the 1260s.
 Around 1300 is a fair estimate.

-Morton Castle is in the care of Historic Environment Scotland.
+Morton Castle is in the care of Historic Scotland.
 Entry and the limited parking are both free and there are no other facilities.

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Morton Castle, Dumfries and Galloway, aerial photograph
+Morton Castle, Dumfries and Galloway, licensable aerial photograph

-Home Page
+Home

 Copyright